zancail/family-recipes/notes.md

 If deploy fails because of following error:
 `Cannot read properties of null (reading 'url')` it's because a new locale was added in Contentful without a fallback.

+## Plyr

+I used Plyr to show videos but this caused the build in Gatsby Cloud to fail.
+To fix: https://chaseohlson.com/plyr-gatsby-youtube-vimeo